Science, Technology, Engineering, Art & Math

 Rumsey Hall is committed to providing students and teachers with tools to encourage academic exploration by affording easy access to technological resources.
 The goal is to teach students responsible and ethical use of technology to support learning.
 Technology transcends all disciplines and grade levels and is integral in the daily work routines of students, faculty and staff.

 The Innovation course incorporates Science, Technology, Engineering, Arts, and Math (STEAM) to encourage problem solving skills.
 Students create their own projects after they learn basic electrical engineering concepts.
-Recent projects included: an interactive Christmas decoration, electric Magic 8 Ball, art/light project using 3D-printed elements, hand-warmer, interactive surgery trainer and an ice hockey desktop game.
+Recent projects included: an interactive Christmas decoration, an electric Magic 8 Ball, an art/light project using 3D-printed elements, a hand-warmer, an interactive surgery trainer and an ice hockey desktop game.
 Students enjoy the guided, but open-ended, nature of this project based class.

 The Robotics program uses Lego EV3 kits and MINDSTORMS software to introduce the students to basic programming and problem solving strategies.
 Students investigate principles of science, technology, engineering, arts and math (STEAM).
 Topics covered include: motor control, gear ratios, torque, friction, sensors, timing, program loops, timing sequences and propulsion systems.
 The students work hands-on in small groups to design, build and program their own robots to complete a range of tasks.

-The primary goal of the Introduction to Technology course is for students to build a basic understanding of the classic and emergent software and hardware used in secondary education, college and beyond.
+The primary goal of the Introduction to Technology is for students to build a basic understanding of the classic and emergent software and hardware used in secondary education, college and beyond.
 In addition, the following themes are examined:

-- Responsible use of technology both inside and outside academic settings
+•Responsible use of technology both inside and outside academic settings

-- History of technology and its future
+•History of technology and its future

-- Creative, innovative ways to use technology to problem solve and become better students.
+•Creative, innovative ways to use technology to problem solve and become better students